ritik168/Library_-Analysis-/README.md

 ```

-#### Task 20: Create Table As Select (CTAS) Objective: Create a CTAS (Create Table As Select) query to identify overdue books and calculate fines.
+## Create Table As Select (CTAS) Objective: Create a CTAS (Create Table As Select) query to identify overdue books and calculate fines.

+#### Task 18.
-## Description: Write a CTAS query to create a new table that lists each member and the books they have issued but not returned within 30 days.
+Description: Write a CTAS query to create a new table that lists each member and the books they have issued but not returned within 30 days.
 The table should include: The number of overdue books.
 The total fines, with each day's fine calculated at $0.50.
 The number of books issued by each member.
 The resulting table should show: Member ID Number of overdue books Total fines

-#### Reports
+## Reports
-## .Database Schema: Detailed table structures and relationships.
+.Database Schema: Detailed table structures and relationships.
-## .Data Analysis: Insights into book categories, employee salaries, member registration trends, and issued books.
+.Data Analysis: Insights into book categories, employee salaries, member registration trends, and issued books.
-## .Summary Reports: Aggregated data on high-demand books and employee performance.
+.Summary Reports: Aggregated data on high-demand books and employee performance.
-#### Conclusion
+## Conclusion
 #### This project demonstrates the application of SQL skills in creating and managing a library management system.
 It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.

 #### How to Use